 At the end of their stay children will be given a present for their help during the week.

 lnvolves encouraging children to link sounds and letters and begin to read and write while igniting their interest.
-Around the farm we have signs and notices for the children to read.We have information packs in the cottages and for outside around the farm we have a scavenger hunt , an animal hunt and wild life work sheets.
+Around the farm we have signs and notices for the children to read.We have information packs in the cottages and for outside around the farm we have a scavenger hunt, an animal hunt and a bug hunt.

 Providing children with opportunities to develop and improve their skills in counting , understanding and using numbers , calculating simple addition and subtraction problems and to describe shapes , spaces and measures.

-Involves enabling children to explore and play with a wide range of media and materials , as well as providing opportunities and encouragement for sharing their thoughts , ideas and feelings through a variety of activities in art , music , dance , role-play and design and technology.
+Involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, dance, role-play and design and technology – several of our young guests write stories,make movies and take photos of their holiday with us.

-We have drawing materials in the cottages and the children are encouraged to show their drawings to Farmer Chris and they are often exibited in the farm shop and our farm facebook page for everyone to enjoy !
-We have a children`s library, also in the farm shop , where the children can go and borrow books , write their names in a lending book , put the books in a book bag to take back to their cottage until they want to swap them.
-We are just opening a wilderness area where there will be a chance to play in the mud kitchen , make dams and dens and models out of natural materials.
+We have drawing materials in the cottages and the children are encouraged to show their drawings to Farmer Chris and they are often exibited in the farm shop and our farm facebook page for everyone to enjoy!
+We have a children`s library, also in the farm shop, where the children can go and borrow books, write their names in a lending book, put the books in a book bag to take back to their cottage until they want to swap them.

 Tracey Wilson N.N.E.B